AntaresSimulatorTeam/antares-doc/docs/reference/thermals.md

 !!! note
-    If Cost generation is set to SetManually marginal and market bid costs (€/MWh) are specified directly in **Time series** > **Common** tab and have the same value for all time-series and hours.
+    If Cost generation is set to SetManually marginal and market bid costs (€/MWh) are specified directly in **Time series** > **Common** tab and have the same value for all time series and hours.

-    If Cost generation is set to Use cost timeseries Marginal and Market bid costs (€/MWh) are calculated separately for all the time-series and hours using the following equation:
+    If Cost generation is set to Use cost timeseries Marginal and Market bid costs (€/MWh) are calculated separately for all the time series and hours using the following equation:
     ```
     Marginal_Cost[€/MWh] = Market_Bid_Cost[€/MWh] = (Fuel_Cost[€/GJ] * 3.6 * 100 / Efficiency[%]) + CO2_emission_factor[tons/MWh] * C02_cost[€/tons] + Variable_O&M_cost[€/MWh]
     ```
     where Efficiency[%], CO2_emission_factor[tons/MWh] and Variable_O&M_cost[€/MWh]
-    are specified in the Common tab under operating costs and parameters, while Fuel_Cost[€/GJ] and C02_cost[€/tons] are provided as time-series in separate tabs.
+    are specified in the Common tab under operating costs and parameters, while Fuel_Cost[€/GJ] and C02_cost[€/tons] are provided as time series in separate tabs.

 #### Efficiency (%)